 The group at Baker McKenzie routinely acts for Canadian and international clients on transactional merger control and foreign investment matters.
 In addition, the team is equipped to handle contentious matters before Canadian judicial and enforcement authorities.
 Antitrust specialist Arlan Gates leads the national department from Toronto.
 The practice was strengthened by the arrival of senior associate Justine Johnson from Goodmans LLP and associate Jing Xu from Bennett Jones LLP in May and June 2022, respectively.

 ‘They are effective listeners and then advise, taking your business needs into account.’

 Allianz Global Corporate & Specialty

-Sandy Walker; Barry Zalmanowitz QC
+Sandy Walker; Barry Zalmanowitz KC